sonatype-nexus-community/nexus-repository-chef/docs/CHEF_USER_DOCUMENTATION.md

-To proxy a Chef repository, you simply create a new 'chef (proxy)' as documented in [Repository Management](https://help.sonatype.com/display/NXRM3/Configuration#Configuration-RepositoryManagement) in details.
+To proxy a Chef repository, you simply create a new 'chef (proxy)' as documented in [Repository Management](https://help.sonatype.com/display/NXRM3/Configuration#Configuration-RepositoryManagement) in detail.
 Minimal configuration steps are:

 - Define 'Name'
 - Define URL for 'Remote storage' e.g. [https://supermarket.chef.io/](https://supermarket.chef.io/)